What Is AAC? A Parent-Friendly Introduction

 AAC and Me: A Real-World Approach

-We work with families, schools and therapists, not instead of them.
+We work alongside families, schools and therapists.
 The most successful AAC support happens when everyone is involved and consistent.

 Why It Matters